 By 2022, CCCC will be a clear, trusted public voice for the teaching and learning of writing, composition, rhetoric, and literacy in all higher education contexts.
 We will advocate for a broad definition of writing (including composition, digital production, and diverse language practices) that emphasizes its value as a human activity that empowers individuals and communities to shape their worlds.
 We will be the leading voice in public discussions about what it means to be an effective writer and to deliver quality writing instruction.
 We will provide conditions under which teachers and scholars can discuss, build, and practice sustainable, relevant, and ethical models of teaching and learning.
 We will encourage and support a wide and vibrant range of scholarship at the leading edge of knowledge about writing, composition, rhetoric, and literacy.
 To support this work, CCCC will enhance participation by members who represent a diversity of races, cultures, languages, identities, institutions, and institutional roles.

 The CCCC Constitution and Bylaws are the governing documents of the organization.
-They were last updated in August 2022 and the Bylaws in 2023.
+The Constitution was last updated in August 2022 and the Bylaws in 2023.

 This annual financial overview provides a brief synopsis of CCCC/NCTE financial strategy, a financial summary for fiscal year 2016, and a summary of the fiscal year 2017 budget.